Gain an impression

 - Chassis, all-round optimisation incl. alignment, corner balance, spring rates and lift-kit retrofit

-- Flush nozzles, optimised for low turbulence and to be free from air bubbles
+- Flush nozzles, optimised for low turbulence and air bubbles free flow respectively

 - Gas meter (industry), modular concept for four meter classes (G10-G40) and various country variants